ArunPrakashG/byte_converter/README.md

 # ByteConverter

 Provides a simple interface for conversion of Digital values such as Bytes, KiloBytes etc.
+This library is a based on ByteSize library available on C# dotnet platforms which i am a huge fan off.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).